thin-edge/thin-edge.io/CONTRIBUTING.md

 ## Repository maintenance

-- **Coding styleguide**
-  Coding style is enforced via `rustfmt` in its default configuration.
-  Compliance with the coding style is enforced via CI.
-- **Testing**
-  Testing is done via workflows in github actions using `cargo test --all-features` for all crates.
-  The main objective with this is that a developer should be able to simply run `cargo test` on their local machine to be able to see whether CI would succeed for changes they submit in a pull request.
-  Thus, all CI tests (unit tests, but also integration tests) are implemented in Rust and do not rely on external services.
-  End-to-end system tests - that depend on external services - are run outside the CI pipeline, to avoid inconsistent test outcomes because of external issues.
 - **Benchmarks**
-- **Documentation builds**
-  Source code documentation as well as other documentation is tested via github actions workflows as well, to ensure that a developer is able to build all relevant documentation on their local machine.
 - **Keeping spec up to date**
 - **Evergreen master**
   The project pursues the "evergreen master" strategy.
 That means that at every